Time-dependent Rabi frequencies to protect quantum operations on an atomic qutrit by continuous dynamical decoupling: Results

 \subsection{Noise model and fidelity}

 In our model the dissipative effects are assumed to derive from the interaction between our qutrit system and two identical bosonic thermal baths, respectively responsible for amplitude damping and dephasing noise.
 A complete description of how to treat the dissipative dynamics can be found in the main text of Ref.~\cite{napolitano2019protecting} and in its Appendix C. The bosonic fields are characterized by the same spectral density $J\left(\omega \right)=\alpha ^{2}\omega \exp \left(-\omega/\omega_{c}\right)$, where $\alpha $ is a dimensionless constant linked to the noise strength and $\omega_{c}$ is the cut-off frequency which is also connected to the correlation time of the boson fields $\tau_{c}$, as $\tau_{c}\equiv 2\pi /\omega_{c}$.
+We stress that amplitude damping and dephasing noises are widely considered in studies concerning open quantum systems and here are employed as a theoretical model, not connected to a specific experimental platform, to test our control procedure.

 Using the state nomenclature of Fig.~\ref{Fig1}, the amplitude damping noise is due to emission and absorption processes corresponding to atomic transitions between the states $\left| \pm 1\right\rangle$ and $\left| 0\right\rangle$, while the dephasing results in destroying the phases between $\left| \pm 1\right\rangle$ and $\left| 0\right\rangle$.
 In fact, in Ref.~\cite{napolitano2019protecting} the dephasing noise does not couple the states $\ket{1}$ and $\ket{-1}$ directly.
 In this work, we have added a direct coupling between these states in the dephasing noise, that is, we have included a term proportional to $\ketbra{-1}{-1} - \ketbra{1}{1}$ in the interaction Hamiltonian with the dephasing bath (see Appendix C of Ref.~\cite{napolitano2019protecting}).